cyuab/kendoHubSphinx/source/hkust/extraPractice2016Fall.rst

 **Reminder of the last regular practice.**

 #.
 Different between the sliding men taught by Ken senpai and the "The *basic* men cut in reference (1)" in last extra practice.
 #.
-When we hold the shini, the left arm should have little bit bend.
+When we hold the shini, the left arm should have a little bit bend.

 **The followings are the content of this extra practice.**

 #.
-We will revise the material of the last extra practice and the last regular practice.
+We will revise the materials of the last extra practice and the last regular practice.

 #.
 We will introduce the inner side and outer side of the shinai.
-More in Reference (1)
+More in Reference (1).

 #.
 We will practice the footwork.
-More in Reference (2)
+More in Reference (2).

 Reference
 ---------------
 (1)
+:ref:`paulShin-omoteVSura`.

+(2)
 :ref:`footwork-sumi`.
 	| The section "最清楚教習方法 (珍貴影像)"

-(2)
-:ref:`paulShin-omoteVSura`.